skywallkee/Advanced-Programming-Methods-Course/README.md

 # Advanced-Programming-Methods-Course
-Java and C# course laboratories
+Solvation of programming problems implemented in Java (with GUI implemented using JavaFX) and C# (with Console UI).